umama-khanam/Secret-Access-project/README.md

 # Secret-Access-project
 # 🔐 Secret Access Project

-This is a simple password-protected Node.js application built using Express.js and EJS templating.
+This is a simple password-protected Node.js application built using  Node.js ,Express.js and EJS templating.
 When the app is running on `localhost:3000`, users are shown an interface to enter a password.
-If the correct password is entered, a list of secret passwords is revealed.
+If the correct password is entered, a list of secrets is revealed.
 If the password is incorrect, the homepage reloads.

 ## 🚀 Features